National Advisory Council for Complementary and Integrative Health Council Operating Procedures

 E. Expedited Concurrence

 The National Institutes of Health (NIH), in an effort to improve the efficiency of making awards, authorized the use of an expedited review process by initiating OER Policy Announcement 1999-01 entitled "Council Operating Procedure for Expedited En Bloc Concurrence."
-NCCIH will make use of an expedited concurrence of en bloc actions to provide NCCIH staff with the opportunity to make awards meeting specific circumstances in a more timely, and responsive manner.
+NCCIH will make use of en bloc actions to provide NCCIH staff with the opportunity to make awards meeting specific circumstances in a more timely, and responsive manner.

 Electronic or written concurrence by a minimum of two members with no votes for non-concurrence within seven days of notification of posting is required for expedited concurrence approval.
 Any member may bring an application to full NACCIH consideration without the need for justification.
 Any single vote for non-concurrence within the allotted time period will result in that application going for regular consideration to the NACCIH under its normal procedures for concurrence.
 Members not acting upon an application within the allotted time period after posting will be considered to have abstained from a vote on that application.
 Expedited listings lacking enough votes for final action will be presented to the regular NACCIH meeting for review.